Cerberus-Agency/midsouthcoatings/pages/difference/pros.md

 **STEP 3: PRESSURE WASHING** Using a powerful press washing system, our pros will thoroughly clean your home’s exterior, carefully removing any loose dirt for a smooth surface.

-**STEP 4: REPAIR & PATCH**  Our expert craftsmen will repair or patch any damaged or deteriorated areas identified during our inspection using our specially formulated filler, TEX-BOND&reg; & FLEX PATCH&reg; products.
+**STEP 4: REPAIR & PATCH**  Our expert craftsmen will repair or patch any damaged or deteriorated areas identified during our inspection using our specially formulated filler, TEX-BOND<sup>&reg;</sup> & FLEX PATCH<sup>&reg;</sup> products.

 **STEP 5: MASKING** Very few home exterior coatings companies or painters take the time to perform this important step.
 We carefully cover and mask all surfaces that are not being coated, including windows, doors, lawn, shrubs, walkways and driveways.

-**STEP 6: PRIMER APPLICATION** Operating at a pressure of up to 3,000 psi, our team completely and thoroughly applies a coat of our COOLWALL&reg; primer, a product so innovative, it set the industry standard.
+**STEP 6: PRIMER APPLICATION** Operating at a pressure of up to 3,000 psi, our team completely and thoroughly applies a coat of our COOLWALL<sup>&reg;</sup> primer, a product so innovative, it set the industry standard.

 **STEP 7: INSPECTION** Before the next coat is applied, we carefully reinspect the entire exterior to ensure full, uniform, and proper coverage.

-**STEP 8: COOLWALL&reg; SUPERCOAT** Our pros apply your COOLWALL&reg; color to exterior walls in the proper and uniform thickness to ensure lasting, durable protection that’s [guaranteed to last a lifetime](/difference/guarantee).
+**STEP 8: COOLWALL<sup>&reg;</sup> SUPERCOAT** Our pros apply your COOLWALL<sup>&reg;</sup> color to exterior walls in the proper and uniform thickness to ensure lasting, durable protection that’s [guaranteed to last a lifetime](/difference/guarantee).

-**STEP 9: TRIM-COTE&reg;** Once the exterior walls are thoroughly covered, our experienced team inspects, repairs, caulks, primes and applies a specially formulated and patented TRIM-COTE&reg; product to the home’s trim around windows, doors, and edges.
+**STEP 9: TRIM-COTE<sup>&reg;</sup>** Once the exterior walls are thoroughly covered, our experienced team inspects, repairs, caulks, primes and applies a specially formulated and patented TRIM-COTE<sup>&reg;</sup> product to the home’s trim around windows, doors, and edges.

 **STEP 10: CLEAN-UP / FINAL INSPECTION** Our crew performs a complete clean-up and final inspection of the worksite.
 Then, we walk the house with you to make sure you are 100% satisfied with all our efforts.